 4. Snorkel with sea turtles at Turtle Canyon

 Spend the afternoon snorkeling in dreamy, turquoise waters with sea turtles and tropical fish.
-Turtle Canyon is one of the top snorkeling sites near Waikiki, as Hawaiian green sea turtles gather at a “turtle cleaning station,” a place where they go to find fish that will eat the algae off of their shells.
-We went on this guided snorkeling tour, which was great, especially for first-timers.
+Located near Waikiki, Turtle Canyon is one of the top snorkeling sites on the island, because it's home to a "turtle cleaning station."
+This is a place where Hawaiian green sea turtles gather to allow reef fish to remove algae from their shells.We went on this guided snorkeling tour, which I highly recommend, especially for first-timers.
 They fitted us with snorkeling gear, gave us a lesson on snorkeling safety and pointed out sea turtles and other wildlife that were swimming by to make sure we didn't miss any sightings.
 In April, the waters were warm enough for us to explore without snorkel suits, making for a perfect afternoon in the sea.
+And floating in turquoise water while sea turtles glide past you is an experience that feels almost surreal.

 5. Try scuba diving for the first time

-Scuba diving is something that's been on my bucket list for a long time, but I've always been intimidated by it.
-I'm not a great swimmer, and the fear of being stuck deep below the water has kept me away from the activity.
-But for this Hawaii trip, I found a small-group scuba diving tour for complete beginners and decided to finally face my fears.
-For this experience, our instructor guided us through a 45-minute training and safety briefing, showing us all we needed to know about scuba diving.
-We were then led on a tour in a small, controlled area.
+Scuba diving has been on my bucket list for years, but I've always been intimidated by it.
+I'm not a strong swimmer, and the fear of being stuck deep below the water has kept me away from trying it.
+But for this Hawaii trip, I found a small-group scuba diving tour designed specifically for first-timers and decided to finally face my fears.For this experience, our instructor guided us through a 45-minute training and safety briefing, showing us all we needed to know about scuba diving.
+We were then led on a tour in a small, controlled area which made it feel manageable and safe.
 I found this experience to be an ideal first dive, and it gave me the confidence and knowledge to try scuba diving in deeper waters next time.